-Newcomers are invited to attend our “Inquirers” series, offered during Middle Hour in the Library (room 202).
+Newcomers are invited to attend our “Inquirers” series, offered during Second Hour in the Library (Room 202).
 This introductory class to Unitarian Universalism is held on an 8 week rotation.
 All are welcome—drop in anytime!
 New members are strongly encouraged to attend all 8 sessions of “Inquirers” prior to joining, with a special emphasis on the “History, Principles, and Sources” class and the “Membership & Congregational Life” class.

 Interested in becoming a member?